Quick Answer

 - The National Association of Insurance Commissioners (NAIC) recommends comparing at least three quotes before purchasing any homeowners insurance policy.

-Before you ever request a single quote, you need to know the replacement cost of your home — not its market value.
-Many homeowners dramatically underinsure their dwellings because they confuse the two, and when a major loss occurs, they discover their policy falls tens of thousands of dollars short of what it actually costs to rebuild,
+One critical distinction the NAIC and the Insurance Information Institute both emphasize: base your dwelling coverage on the replacement cost of your home, not its market value or assessed tax value.
+Many homeowners significantly underinsure their dwellings by confusing the two.
+When a major loss occurs, they discover their policy falls tens of thousands of dollars short of what it actually costs to rebuild.

 Home Insurance Coverage Comparison: Policy Types and Average Costs